ktourvas/vue-form-component/readme.md

           ...
           >
 ```
-means the component will be looking for the root component this.$root.$data.forms.formslug as below
+means the component will be looking for the parent component data property this.$root.$data.forms.formslug or for root component this.$root.$data.forms.formslug property as below

 ```js
 let vm = new Vue({